 Hays County – We’re Moving Forward!

 Hays County, one of the fastest-growing counties in Texas, has implemented aggressive improvements to its roadway system to keep up with growth and allow our citizens and visitors to travel more safely and quickly.
 This improved and expanded road system will create new economic development opportunities in Hays County, attracting new businesses, creating jobs and expanding the County’s tax base.
-To keep project costs as low as possible – well aware that tax dollars are paying for road projects – the County has employed many innovative and cost-effective solutions.
+To keep project costs as low as possible – we are well aware that tax dollars are paying for road projects – the County has employed many innovative and cost-effective solutions.

 In 2008, Hays County voters approved a road bond program authorizing bond financing for 30 projects throughout Hays County, the majority of which are completed.
 Nine projects were developed under a Texas Department of Transportation (TxDOT) pass-through finance reimbursement program through which the County will be repaid $133 million over time as projects are completed.
 The County partnered with the City of Kyle and the City of San Marcos for three projects and also made use of federal dollars and State funds from the voter-approved Proposition 12 measure.
 Because of relatively low construction costs and interest rates and the County’s fast-track management and construction program, many of these projects came in under budget, freeing up funds for additional projects.